On This Page

 Vehicle Accessible Camping

-This park offers 12 vehicle accessible campsites on a first-come, first-served basis - campsite reservations are not accepted.
-The operator maintains the park from March 28 – Oct 14 approx. Campers can self-register and place their fee in the self-registration vault by the information shelter if no staff are present.
+This park offers 12 vehicle accessible campsites on a first-come, first-served basis – campsite reservations are not accepted.
+Fees are cash only and are self-registration.
 Most of the campsites are right on the lake.
 They are large with gravel pads and are fairly private.
 Open grassy areas separate some of the sites.
-There is no phone in the park and the nearest services are in Okanagan Falls.
+If the campground is full, campers may be able to find a spot at Inkaneep Provincial Park located minutes away.

 Winter Vehicle Accessible Camping Fee: $11.00 per party / night